Chart Color Schemes

 Housing

-Melrose Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Melrose Park displays a diverse mix of dwelling types, with strong rates of outright home ownership

-Melrose Park's dwelling structures, as per the latest Census, consisted of 64.4% houses and 35.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had no data for houses or other dwellings.
-Home ownership in Melrose Park was at 30.6%, with mortgaged dwellings at 42.2% and rented ones at 27.2%.
-The median monthly mortgage repayment was $2,600, aligning with Sydney metro's average.
-However, the median weekly rent was $490, unlike Sydney metro which had no data available.
-Nationally, Melrose Park's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Melrose Park, as per the latest Census evaluation, 64.4% of dwellings were houses, with the remaining 35.6% being semi-detached, apartments, or other types.
+Home ownership stood at 30.6%, with 42.2% of dwellings mortgaged and 27.2% rented.
+The median monthly mortgage repayment was $2,600, and the median weekly rent was $490.
+Nationally, Melrose Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing